cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

 correctly.

 With the code as it is right now, both of the icons have the `hidden` class so they won't be visible.
-Removing the `hidden` class from both of those button allows you to check the placement and make sure the svgs for the icons are rendering correctly.
+Removing the `hidden` class from both of those buttons allows you to check the placement and make sure the SVGs for the icons are rendering correctly.

 SCREENSHOT